MixPayProtocol/legacy2.developers.mixpay.me/content/guides/help/contact-customer-service.md

+---
+summary:  Contact the MixPay customer service.
+---

 ## Contact us on Mixin

 Our MixPay product is built on top of Mixin App, as a developer, you should be familiar with both of these products.

 So here we only provide the Mixin contact information.

 Please follow the instruction to get started: